stamkivi/academic.tamkivi.com/content/project/atomico/index.md

 Limited Partner.

 Atomico invests in Europe’s most ambitious tech founders at Series A and beyond.

-Founded by Niklas Zennström from (/project/skype), with many other early Skypers on its [https://www.atomico.com/team/](global team).
+Founded by Niklas Zennström from [Skype](/project/skype), with many other early Skypers on its [global team](https://www.atomico.com/team/).

-Atomico publish annually a comprehensive, data-driven State of European Tech report: [read 2019 edition here](https://2019.stateofeuropeantech.com/)
+Atomico publish annually a comprehensive, data-driven State of European Tech report: [read the 2019 edition here](https://2019.stateofeuropeantech.com/)